KenKundert/sshconfig/README.rst

    when this network is active.

 ports:
-   The default list of ports that should be available when this location is active.
+   The default list of ports that should be available when this network is active.

 proxy: